AnaZonia/forest_regrowth/README.md

 - **1_categorical.ipynb**:
   Exports images with binary masks for protected areas and indigenous land, or byte values for ecoregion and biome.

     Imports:

         - Indigenous land from [FUNAI](https://www.gov.br/funai/pt-br/atuacao/terras-indigenas/geoprocessamento-e-mapas)
         - Ecoregion from [RESOLVE](https://developers.google.com/earth-engine/datasets/catalog/RESOLVE_ECOREGIONS_2017)
         - Protected areas from [CEM - USP (2020)](https://centrodametropole.fflch.usp.br/pt-br/download-de-dados)
         - Biome data from [IBGE](https://www.ibge.gov.br/geociencias/informacoes-ambientais/vegetacao/15842-biomas.html)

     Exports:

       - "categorical" to GEE asset
       - "distance_to_border_mask" (pixels within 10km of a biome boundary - removing areas where the distance to nearest mature could be misinterpreted due to not including forests outside of Brazil, or forests of a different biome)

 - **2_age_biomass.ipynb**:
-    - exports secondary forest age data from TMF and Mapbiomas
+    Exports secondary forest age data from TMF and Mapbiomas

       - removes pixels with ages that don't match the IPCC estimates
       - removes isolated pixels (keeps only pixels within a patch of at least 1 hectare)
       - removes pixels within 10km of a biome boundary (distance_to_border_mask)